Mushing: Bikejoring

 Bikejoring is dog mushing similar to skijoring, canicross, and dog scootering.
 A dog or team of dogs is attached with a towline to a bicycle.
 Bikejoring and canicross probably developed from skijoring and dogsled racing.
 Bikejoring is also sometimes used to train racing sled-dogs out of season.

-An easier and maybe safer alternative to bikejoring or dog-scootering, especially for use in urban and built up areas, is to attach a dog to the side of a bicycle using a number of designed dog-bicycle attachments.
-However, these side attachments are designed to allow a dog to run beside a bicycle, rather than to pull it from ahead.
-These dog-bike attachments usually include some sort of shock absorption, usually a spring.
-Some of these side attachments can be fitted either side of a bicycle so that two dogs can be exercised at the same time.
-Examples of these dog-bicycle attachments are the WalkyDog, Springer, bikejor converter and more recently the bikejoring attachment.
+Beginning in the early 1990's, a hybrid of traditional bikejoring developed where riders use devices attached the side of their bikes (vs traditional front mounted attachments).

 Dog scootering

 Dog scootering uses one or more dogs to pull a human riding an unmotorized kick scooter.
 It is similar to mushing, which is done in the winter, but generally with fewer dogs and with a scooter instead of a dogsled.
 The dogs wear the same harnesses that sled dogs wear, and are hooked to the scooter with a gangline.
 The gangline usually incorporates a bungee cord to smooth out the shocks of speeding up and takeoff.
 Dog scooterers get together for fun runs, where a number of dog scooterers run their dogs and scooters on the same trails.
 Fun runs may be just a morning run, or can be a weekend-long activity with multiple runs scheduled.
 This is still a maturing activity, but there are a few formal dog races that include scooter events.